Paul Courant: Education

-Courant received his BA in History from Swarthmore College in 1968; an MA in Economics from Princeton University in 1973; and a PhD in Economics from Princeton University in 1974.
+Courant received his BA in history from Swarthmore College in 1968; an MA in economics from Princeton University in 1973; and a PhD in economics from Princeton University in 1974.

 Career

 Before attending graduate school, Courant served as a research assistant at the Brookings Institution.
 After receiving his PhD, he joined the faculty at the University of Michigan, where he has remained.
 In 1979 and 1980 he was a Senior Staff Economist at the Council of Economic Advisers.
-From 2002-2005 he served as Provost and Executive Vice-President for Academic Affairs, the chief academic officer and the chief budget officer of the University.
+From 2002 to 2005 he served as Provost and Executive Vice-president for Academic Affairs, the chief academic officer and the chief budget officer of the university.
 While Provost, he negotiated a contract with Google to allow them to digitize the entire contents of Michigan's library for their Google Books Library Project now known as Google Books.
 He has also served as the Associate Provost for Academic and Budgetary Affairs, Chair of the Department of Economics and Director of the Institute of Public Policy Studies (which is now the Gerald R. Ford School of Public Policy).
 He served as the University Librarian and Dean of Libraries from 2007 to 2013.

 Courant is Arthur F. Thurnau Professor, Harold T. Shapiro Collegiate Professor of Public Policy, Professor of Economics, Professor of Information, and Faculty Associate in the Institute for Social Research at the University of Michigan.

 Courant has authored half a dozen books and over seventy papers covering a broad range of topics in economics and public policy, including tax policy, local economic development, gender differences in pay, housing, radon and public health, relationships between economic growth and environmental policy, and university budgeting systems.